How does coronavirus spread at a concert? Germans do a test

 “We really had a lot of fun,” he said.
 “We survived drive-in concerts this summer and in that respect, for us, this is a first step toward normalcy.”

 Under the first scenario, which simulated the very beginning of a pandemic, the concert-goers were kept close together in the room with no social distancing.
 In the second, the researchers instituted hygiene measures and larger social distances between the volunteers.
-In the third, a distance of 1.5 meters (5 feet) between participants was strictly enforced.
+In the third, a distance of 5 feet between participants was strictly enforced.

 Stefan Moritz, who led the study, said researchers had only about a third of the volunteers they had hoped for, partially because many Germans are still away on summer holidays and partially due to fears of participating even with the safety measures taken.
 But he said the experiment had gone well.